This set outs in broad terms the approach taken by NGPTP when we become aware of a trainer who may be in need of support.

 Not everything works as neatly as above!
 The following situations require different approaches:

 - Serious concerns are raised.
-An example might be an accusation of major failings in educational provision from a GPST about a trainer of whom there have been previous concerns raised in other contexts.
+An example might be an accusation of major failings in educational provision from a GPR about a trainer of whom there have been previous concerns raised in other contexts.
 Discussion within NGPTP will take place in such situations.

 - The trainer declines a meeting.
 Sometimes this simply indicates the trainer has adequate support from other quarters.
 Sometimes it indicates a possible lack of willingness to accept there is a significant problem.

-- Possible outcomes are: no further action; keeping note on file for further monitoring; the offer of a deferred meeting; or referral to the HEE NE so they may consider handling the situation within their processes.
+- Possible outcomes are: no further action; keeping note on file for further monitoring; the offer of a deferred meeting; or referral to HEE so they may consider handling the situation within their processes.